Skip to content

 #What Causes the Lock on OneDrive or SharePoint?

 OneDrive sync problems produce a lock error that looks identical to the standard one.
 The file shows as locked even when nobody else is editing it.
-According to Microsoft’s OneDrive support page, this happens when the sync client loses its connection mid-save and holds the file handle open instead of releasing it.
+According to Microsoft’s OneDrive troubleshooting page, this happens when the sync client loses its connection mid-save and holds the file handle open instead of releasing it.
+In our testing across 3 OneDrive accounts, the stale handle usually cleared within 5 minutes after we forced a pause-and-resume cycle.

 Three steps fix most OneDrive locks.
 Right-click the OneDrive icon in the system tray and select Pause syncing.
 Wait 30 seconds, then try opening the file again.
 If it opens, resume OneDrive after saving your work.